Befcak/node-coding-exercise-master/README.md

 1. Import the json from mock
 2. Find duplicates of objects and fields then scenes and views.
-    Duplicates are found by find the md5 hash without _id and comparing it to a map.
+    Duplicates are found by finding the md5 hash without _id and comparing it to a map.
 If duplicate found then delete.
 3. Write to a new file called clean_application.json